rjohnsen/threathunting-book/content/part-6/hunter-to-detection.md

 ## MITRE Mapping

-Which ATT&CK technique or sub-technique best describes the behavior?
+Which ATT&CK technique or sub-technique best describes the behaviour?

 ## Required Telemetry